 We know that coronavirus is affecting large parts of everyone’s day-to-day waking lives, but is it also affecting us when we’re asleep?

-There’s no doubt this is a stressful time for lots of people.
-Juggling work or study from home, managing kids at home more than usual or even unemployment, it’s possible that your amount or quality of sleep could be impacted.
+Between juggling a return to normal working life, managing kids returning to their school routine or even just more events in your social calendar, it’s possible that your amount or quality of sleep could be impacted.
 You may even be dreaming differently based on your current experience or emotions during the pandemic.

 How can we ensure we’re setting ourselves up to get a good night’s sleep?

-VicHealth CEO Dr Sandro Demaio spoke with ABC Radio Melbourne on Wednesday about sleep during coronavirus.
+VicHealth CEO Dr Sandro Demaio spoke with ABC Radio Melbourne last year about sleep during coronavirus.
 Click here to watch.

 What are ‘covid dreams’ and why are they happening?